dylanfesta/PythonSacredSandbox/readme.md

 ```
 pip install numpy sacred
 ```
-(here you can insall anything you need)
+(here you can install anything you need)

 To store this virtual environment, run